lmnitzsche/Intelligent-Routing-for-Emergency-Services-in-Edwardsville/README.md

-# Intelligent Routing System for Emergency Services in Edwardsville
+# Routing System for Emergency Services in Edwardsville
-### By Logan Nitzsche, Sushrit Kafle, Nikhil Saini, and Krishna Khanal
+### By Sushrit Kafle, Logan Nitzsche, Nikhil Saini, and Krishna Khanal

 ## Overview